vijayvarma392/surfinBH/README_developers.md

 in `test/regression_data/`.

 ## PyPI release

 Note: This is currently under Vijay's account, so only he can do this.
+First make sure :

-Make sure there are no data files in surfinBH/data before doing this.
+1. There are no data files in surfinBH/data.
 The required data files will get downloaded automatically.

+2. `surfinBH/_eval_pysur` is not empty.
+If empty, do `git submodule update --init`.

+Then:

 ```shell
 python setup.py sdist bdist_wheel
 twine upload dist/*